PrimalMew/SleepyBot/README.md

 # SleepyBot v1.0.7
-Discord bot made for SleepyJirachi.
+##### Discord bot made for SleepyJirachi in service to SleepyTown.
+Join the Town here: https://discord.gg/0X7Rd55XaUoVIIay

+###### For SleepyBot's Official Server, please use this invite: https://discord.gg/0uMmASW7OYifdsIt

 # |  CHANGELOG  |